 You can set up the router to optimize performance for applications such as multiplayer gaming, peer-to-peer connections, or real-time communications such as instant messaging or remote assistance (a feature in Windows XP).
 By default, the router uses Wi-Fi Multimedia Quality of Service (WMM QoS).

+- Use Dynamic QoS to Prioritize Bandwidth

-- Improve Network Connections with Universal Plug and Play - Wi-Fi Multimedia Quality of Service
+- Improve Network Connections with Universal Plug and Play

+- Wi-Fi Multimedia Quality of Service